FelimProject/football-analysis-felim/README.md

-## Football Match Outcome Prediction Using Machine Learning
+## Football Match Outcome Prediction Using Yolo

 Football Analysis is a data-driven project designed to extract meaningful insights from football match statistics, team performance, and historical match data.
 This project is suitable for data analysts, football enthusiasts, and developers who want to build analytical dashboards or predictive models for football match outcomes.